Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Experiments

 \paragraph{Ablation on the \ours augmentation strategy.} In Table~\ref{tab:ablation}, we conduct an ablation study using CLIP-ReID~\cite{CLIP-reID} to verify the effectiveness of our viewpoint and human pose augmentation. \textbf{(I)} serves as the baseline, representing a Re-ID model trained on the original dataset without our augmentation.
 For \textbf{(II)} and \textbf{(III)}, we augment viewpoints and human poses, respectively.
 Both augmentations demonstrate significant performance gains, validating the effectiveness of targeting the biased distributions of human pose and viewpoint for augmentation. \textbf{(IV)} demonstrates the full augmentation strategy of our model.
 The performance gains observed in \textbf{(IV)} compared to both \textbf{(II)} and \textbf{(III)} confirm that both types of augmentation are not only beneficial individually, but also exhibit a complementary effect when combined, leading to further improvements in performance.

-\paragraph{Comparison with large real image augmented datasets.} In this analysis, we investigated whether the performance gain from augmentation originates from an increased dataset size or from increased pose diversity.
-To validate this, we compared our augmentation method with real-world data collection as shown in Table~\ref{tab:abl_mars}.
-MARS~\cite{zheng2016mars} is a extended version of Market-1501, which sampling more images from the same videos used in Market-1501.
+\paragrapht{Comparison with real image augmented dataset.} In this analysis, we investigated whether the performance gain from augmentation originates from an increased dataset size or from increased pose diversity.
+To validate this, we compared our augmentation method with real-world data collection as shown in Table~\ref{tab:abl_mars} and Table~\ref{tab:abl_mars2}.
+MARS~\cite{zheng2016mars} is an extended version of Market-1501, which samples more images from the same videos used in Market-1501.
+For simplicity, we conduct experiments using ResNet-50.

-The baseline training dataset, \textbf{(I)}, is a subset of Market-1501, filtering out identities not present in MARS. \textbf{(II)} is the subset of the MARS dataset, matching the number of training images with ours. \textbf{(III)} represents the complete MARS training dataset, which has a vast collection of images. \textbf{(IV)} is the dataset augmented with our approach.
+In Table~\ref{tab:abl_mars}, the baseline training dataset, \textbf{(I)}, is a subset of Market-1501, filtering out identities not present in MARS. \textbf{(II)} is the subset of the MARS dataset, matching the number of training images with ours. \textbf{(III)} is the dataset augmented with our approach.
+The performance gap between \textbf{(II)} and \textbf{(III)}, despite both being trained on datasets of the same size, demonstrates that merely increasing the dataset without introducing diversity in pose and viewpoint results in suboptimal performance.

-In \textbf{(II)}, when the same number of images is added to the training set, our method significantly outperforms the real images sampled without considering pose and viewpoint.
-In \textbf{(III)}, even though the real-image augmented dataset (MARS) is approximately 16 times larger than our augmented dataset, the Re-ID model trained on the real-image augmented dataset exhibits lower performance in both mAP and Rank-1 (R1) metrics compared to the model trained on our augmented dataset.
-This emphasizes that the performance of Re-ID models is not solely determined by the size of the dataset but rather by the diversity and generalization capability of the images within the dataset.
+In Table~\ref{tab:abl_mars2}, although the real-image augmented dataset \textbf{(II)} is approximately 16 times larger than our augmented dataset \textbf{(III)}, the Re-ID model trained on \textbf{(II)} performs worse on both metrics compared to the model trained on \textbf{(III)}.
+This highlights that Re-ID model performance is not solely dependent on dataset size but is significantly influenced by the diversity and generalization capability of the images within the dataset.

-\paragraph{Analysis on generalization effectiveness.}
+\paragrapht{Analysis on generalization effectiveness.}